amphp/http-server/doc/websockets.md

 > **TIP**
 >
 > There is *NO* need for Websocket applications to wrap all of their code inside endless try/catch blocks to prevent `ClientGoneException` instances from bubbling up the stack.
 The server automatically handles these cases for you.
 There is no harm to an application if a client disconnects mid-generator execution and the associated exception goes uncaught.
-The exception simply provides a hook for applications who requiring verification of whether or not a specific message was received by the client.
+The exception simply provides a hook for applications that need to verify that a specific message was received by the client.

 #### NOWAIT Prefix